Kenzyhamed/Aura-TheWizardsQuest/Assignment2/README.md

+## Manual compressing

+For our manual compression process, we began by analyzing the code structure to identify recurring patterns that could be optimized for space.
+We specifically focused on sections with repeated elements, like the "hat" graphic, which initially took up a significant portion of memory.
+Instead of storing the entire hat shape, we condensed the data by storing each unique character, accompanied by a count of its repetitions.
+This allowed us to reproduce the pattern dynamically while eliminating redundant storage, thus conserving space.

+Next, we applied a similar compression technique to color data.
+By storing color values with their respective counts, we avoided duplicating color sequences and simplified the code logic for rendering.
+Both of these adjustments led to a significant reduction in the overall size, bringing it down from 908 bytes to just 384 bytes.

 ## Our Attempt With Chat GPT

 We tried using ChatGPT as our AI model to compress the code.
 Our first prompt was generic: